run-ai/docs/docs/Researcher/Command-Line-Interface/Job-Statuses.md

 ## Happy Flow

 A regular, _training_ job which has no errors and executes without preemption would go through the following statuses:

 ![Job-Statuses-Success](img/Job-Statuses-Success.png)

 * Pending - the job is waiting to be scheduled
-* Container Creating - the job has been scheduled, the Job docker image is now downloading
+* ContainerCreating - the job has been scheduled, the Job docker image is now downloading
 * Running - the job is now executing
 * Succeeded - the job has finished with exit code 0 (success)